gumaerc-testorg/6.096-spring-2005/content/pages/lecture-notes.md

 ---
 content_type: page
+description: This lecture notes section provides information on a selection of lecture notes that approximate chronologically the topics and themes listed on the calendar.
 learning_resource_types:
 - Lecture Notes
 ocw_type: CourseSection
 title: Lecture Notes
 uid: 123b3b1e-7ddd-89e6-ccd4-c65060bae6e9
+video_files:
+  video_thumbnail_file: null
+video_metadata:
+  youtube_id: null
 ---

-Below is a partial selection of lecture notes that approximate chronologically the topics and themes listed on the [calendar]({{< baseurl >}}/pages/calendar).
+Below is a partial selection of lecture notes that approximate chronologically the topics and themes listed on the {{% resource_link 00b5a400-e830-d80e-5865-e31e9107f1e2 "calendar" %}}.
 The lecture notes are under development.

 {{< tableopen >}}
 {{< theadopen >}}